rajivraj/OSCP-1/Linux/Shocker without metasploit.md

 When i brute force cgi-bin directory i found user.sh and when i access it.
 It was prompting for Download and so i downloaded it.

+As soon as i get any unexpected type of prompt download options i immediately switch to burp.